-There is no difference in the scope of consolidation for the calculation of capital adequacy and the 2020 Consolidated Financial Statements.
+There is no difference in the scope of consolidation for the calculation of capital adequacy and the 2021 Consolidated Financial Statements prepared for this purpose (see section 1.6 Accounting principles).

 No subsidiaries are proportionally consolidated.

 As the Group operates various regulated banks in different countries, each of these countries have regulations limiting the transfer of regulatory capital (and in some instances cash balances) between jurisdictions.